SimonBlanke/Hyperactive/README.md

 <details open><summary><b>Create the search space</b></summary>
 <p>

-The search space of machine learning models is created with a dictionary, containing the model-type, hyperparameters and list of values.
+The search space of <b>machine learning models</b> is created with a dictionary, containing the model-type, hyperparameters and list of values.

 ```python
 search_config = {